|

 the airport.

-Current membership stands around 60 members.
+Current membership stands around

 Meetings are held on the third Tuesday of the month.